Travel Health Slideshow: 25 Ways to Stay Well Abroad

 Typhoid Fever Vaccine

 Typhoid fever is a serious infection common in the developing world.
-It's caused by bacteria that can be found in food or drink.
-Over 5,000 people in the U.S. get typhoid fever every year -- most while visiting Asia, South America, or Africa.
+It's caused by bacteria that can be found in food or drinks.
+About 5,700 people in the U.S. get typhoid fever every year -- most while visiting Asia, South America, or Africa.
 The CDC recommends the typhoid vaccine at least one to two weeks before traveling to these areas.
 If you've had the vaccine in the past, ask if you need a booster.

 Before planning any adventure travel, make sure you're up to date on your tetanus shot.
 Tetanus infections often result from skin injuries, including frostbite, burns, or punctures.
 The blame goes to a bacterium that is found in all parts of the world.
 Booster shots are recommended every 10 years.